snukky/wikiedits/README.md

 And with Wikipedia dump file:

-    zcat tests/data/enwiki-20140102.tiny.xml.gz | ./wiki_edits.py
+    zcat tests/data/enwiki-20140102.tiny.xml.gz | ./bin/wiki_edits.py

-A bash script can be run to work with URL:
+The last script in the `bin` directory can be run with a list of dump files or

-    ./run_with_dump_url.sh /path/to/work/dir /path/to/dir/for/edits http://wiki.dump.7z
+URLs:

-For options see
+    ./bin/collect_wiki_edits.py -w /path/to/work/dir dumplist.txt

 Language-specific options
 -------------------------